hatfieldlibrary/marc_data_migration/README.md

                         Retrieve OCLC records and compare oclc numbers in the response and with the original input file.
 Logs the discrepancies for analysis.
+  -encheck, --encoding-check
+                        Uses chardet to guess at the source file encoding.
+  -enc file character encoding, --encoding file character encoding
+                        File encoding of the source file.

 Example: